-Now we extend the concept of loss functions to cover the standard formulas in Equation \eqref{eq:EmpRisk-1}, the complex formulas in Equation \eqref{eq:EmpRisk-2}, and another general formulas.
-For each $n$th approximate step, we define a \emph{multi-loss function} as
+Now, we extend the concept of loss functions to cover the standard formulas in Equation \eqref{eq:EmpRisk-1}, the complicated formulas in Equation \eqref{eq:EmpRisk-2}, and other general formulas.
+For any $n$th approximation step, we denote a \emph{multi-loss function} by